ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/250801_FollowUp_PWR-Underweight.md

 - Tariff *Negotiations*
   - **A 90-day tariff pause** was enacted from April 9 to July 8.
   - The US-China tariff truce was signed on Apr 9, 2025; **the previously announced 125% reciprocal tariff was adjusted downward to 10%**, reducing the cumulative tariff on Chinese imports from 145% to 55%.
-I am very certain that **the truce would be extended in August for another 90 days**.
+I am very certain that **the truce will be extended in August for another 90 days**.
 > <span class = "append">It seems necessary to conduct an economic research to examine how the newly imposed tariffs would affect the current inflation.</span>